About the Programme

 |Markus Le Roux||Linear Algebra, Quantitative Reasoning|

 |Berke Utku Onder||Quantitative Reasoning|

 |Kan Ren Jie||Writing|

 Additional student support is available through the following academic support offices:

 We ask faculty to nominate strong students to be peer tutors in a given subject area.

-If you are a faculty member seeking a peer tutor to support the subject matter you teach, then please email Teaching@yale-nus.edu.sg with the student’s name.
-Every semester we send a call for nominations out through the Dean’s Friday message for nominations to move forward for the following semester.
+If you are a faculty member seeking a peer tutor to support the subject matter you teach, please email firstname.lastname@example.org with the student’s name.
+Every semester we send out a call for nominations through the Dean of Faculty message for nominations to move forward for the following semester.
 We do not hire new tutors beyond week 2 of the given semester.

 If you have questions, email: email@example.com